Navid200/xDrip/docs/Nightscout/FreeDNS_Min_Login.md

 If the hostname is active and you restart the server, the hostname will be mapped to the ip address, and Nightscout will resume operation again.

+Make sure to set up your email client not to filter the emails from FreeDNS as junkmail so that you receive their reminder email next time.